MRaufQureshi/SAP-QA-Challenge/README.md

 1. The duration required to complete the coding assignment exceeded the timeframe specified in the provided PDF document, which was allotted for 2 to 3 hours.
 2. It's evident that the complexity of the task extends beyond the given time constraints.
 However, despite this challenge, I diligently endeavored to accomplish as much as feasibly possible within the timeframe.
-3. Furthermore, I would like to draw attention to the fact that the acceptance criteria and test cases are contained within the file named "list-test-cases.md."
+3. Furthermore, again, I would like to draw attention to the fact that the acceptance criteria and test cases are contained within the file named [list-test-cases.md](https://github.com/MRaufQureshi/SAP-Signavio---QA-Challenge/blob/main/cypress/list-test-cases.md).
 I encourage you to review these documents for comprehensive understanding and evaluation.
+4. The pull request requires label `e2e` to be added to execute end to end test cases in CI.

 **1. 01-Search.spec.ts**